Buildings are responsible for a quarter of California’s greenhouse gas emissions.

 New York City

-In April 2019 also passed sweeping climate legislation that caps emissions for buildings over 25,000 square feet.
+In April 2019 New York’s City Council passed sweeping climate legislation that caps emissions for buildings over 25,000 square feet.
 NYC became the first big American city, and only the second large city globally, to require energy retrofits on older buildings.
 The aim is to reduce greenhouse gas emissions from large buildings by 40% over the next decade and more than 80% by 2050.
+And in December 2021, the City Council passed another ground-breaking law that bans fossil fuel hookups in all new construction, requiring all-electric heating and cooking for buildings under seven stories starting in December 2023 and extending in 2027 to cover all taller buildings.
 Buildings are responsible for 70% of NYC’s greenhouse gas footprint.
-And in early 2021, New York moved to ban gas hookups in new buildings starting in 2030.

 In November 2021, the Ithaca Common Council voted to electrify and decarbonize every building in the city, and the city raised $100 million through private equity investment for a first phase targeting upgrades for about 1,600 buildings.
 While this novel initiative will allow the city to ditch fossil fuels and lower emissions, it will also help low-income households access new, highly efficient electric appliances that can lower costs and improve comfort.